-Masks must be worn with the mask covering both the nose and mouth, unless the mask is temporarily and briefly removed to allow eating and drinking.
+When required, masks must be worn with the mask covering both the nose and mouth, unless the mask is temporarily and briefly removed to allow eating and drinking.
 Students who are improperly wearing a mask are expected to comply immediately with the directions of any full-time university employee or faculty member to resume proper use of the mask, consistent with the terms of this masking policy.

-Faculty in classroom or lab settings may give students permission to remove masks in certain cases, consistent with the directions of the Vice President for Academic Affairs.
-Students should expect to wear their masks in class and laboratory meetings.
+Faculty in classroom or lab settings may give students permission to remove masks or use face shields in certain cases, consistent with the directions of the Vice President for Academic Affairs.
+Unvaccinated students should expect to wear their masks in class and laboratory meetings.
+Vaccinated students should expect to wear their masks in class and laboratory meetings when regional or local conditions lead the university to announce a universal masking requirement for instructional spaces.

-Residential students are expected to wear masks in residence halls at all times except (a) when in their residence hall rooms when alone or with their roommate or (b) when bathing or completing other grooming activities in restrooms that cannot be completed while wearing a mask.
+Unvaccinated residential students are expected

+to wear masks in residence halls at all times except (a) when in their residence hall rooms when alone or with their roommate or (b) when bathing or completing other grooming activities in restrooms that cannot be completed while wearing a mask.